-Make sure it can burn at least fifty minutes past sunset.
-(The little Chanukah candles that come in the box are not going to burn for the required time.)
-On Shabbos the Menorah is Muktzeh, and can't be moved.
+Make sure that they can burn for at least fifty minutes past sunset.
+(The little Chanukah candles that come in the box are just not going to make it.)

+On Shabbos the Menorah is Muktzeh, and shouldn't be moved.

-On Motzoei Shabbos we daven Maariv promptly, because we are required to light the Menorah as soon as possible.
+On Motzoei Shabbos we daven Ma'ariv promptly because we must light the Menorah.

-In Shul we light after Maariv before "Aleinu", and then say Havdalah.
+In Shul we light after Ma'ariv before "Aleinu", and say Havdalah.
 At home, say Havdalah, light the Menorah, say "Haneiros Halalu", and then "V'yiten Lecha".